usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-grading.md

   1. Change the issue title to "Project Request `v#`" where `v#` is the release you want verified.
 For example, "Project Request v1.0.1" for release v1.0.1 of Project 1.

   2. Replace `FULL_NAME` in the issue body with your full name.
-For example, "Sophie Engle". *This should happen automatically if you modified your issue templates.*
+For example, "Raymond Cheng". *This should happen automatically if you modified your issue templates.*

   2. Replace `GITHUB_USER` in the issue body with your Github username.
-For example, "sjengle". *This should happen automatically if you modified your issue templates.*
+For example, "ryscheng". *This should happen automatically if you modified your issue templates.*

   2. Replace `GITHUB_ORG` in the issue body with the Github organization for the class.
-For example, "usf-cs212-2020". *This should happen automatically if you modified your issue templates.*
+For example, "usf-cs212-spring2020". *This should happen automatically if you modified your issue templates.*

   3. Replace `ISSUE_NUMBER` in the issue body with the previous release you created.
 (This helps us make sure you are numbering the releases correctly.)
 For example, "#1" or "N/A" if this is your first release.